Skydax-IT/DroneSimulation_IA51-P20-G7/README.md

 # DroneSimulation_IA51-P20-G7
 Repository for UTBM Work Project of Drone Simulation for IA51 P20 Group 7

+Running :
+- Run executable.jar with a JRE and AirSim with Unreal 4.25 installed with an environnment setup (You can use the default one Blocks.sln)

 Setup :
 - Install SARL Version 10.1 with JDK 11 and AirSim with Unreal 4.25
 - Clone the AirSim to Java API from https://github.com/alexandrelombard/airsim-jvm-api, copy MultirotorClient.kt and RpcLibAdaptorsBase.kt from this git in airsim-jvm-api\src\main\kotlin\fr\utbm\airsim\api then build it with gradlew build install